Monthly Archives: January 2012

 The sorcerer’s apprentice?

-By Chris Daly I don’t usually take frankly partisan positions in this blog, and I will try not to do that here, even in the midst of the Iowa caucus-ing.
-What struck me in the last few days was the … Continue reading
+I don’t usually take frankly partisan positions in this blog, and I will try not to do that here, even in the midst of the Iowa caucus-ing.

-Leave a Comment
+Leave a comment

 Filed under broadcasting, First Amendment, Journalism, Politics